 No matter what anyone says though, West London is charming.
 Tree-lined streets and well-manicured parks are fitting for the area where Her Majesty the Queen resides (Buckingham Palace is West London’s most famous house).

 Some great places to live in West London are:

 Little Venice boasts a wealth of cosmopolitan bars and restaurants where a canal cruise or a brisk walk will take you to Camden Lock.
 The laid-back attitude and lifestyle may make Maida Vale the perfect choice for any country folk looking to move to the city without jumping in at the deep end!

-2 bedroom flats can be rented from around £2800 a month (based on a two bedroom property).
+2 bedroom flats can be rented from around £2800 a month.

 Find property to rent in London here